-Applicants and petitioners shall submit a compliance plan for State Water Board's review and approval.
+Applicants and petitioners shall submit a compliance plan for State Water Board's review and approval, prior to the issuance of a permit.
 The compliance plan shall identify how the water diverter will comply with the terms and conditions of permits or licenses, and shall include a schedule for the construction of facilities and the implementation of mitigation plans where needed.
 The compliance plan shall be prepared by a qualified person and is subject to approval by the State Water Board.